The Pro-Rata Rule That Blindsides High-Income Backdoor Roth Converters

 Convert in January, Not December: Why Timing the Two Steps Together Matters

-Timing is the single most important action.
-Making a habit of executing the backdoor Roth IRA at the beginning of each tax year rather than waiting until December eliminates the earnings accumulation problem before it starts.
+Timing is the single most important variable.
+Making a habit of executing the backdoor Roth at the beginning of each tax year rather than waiting until December eliminates the earnings accumulation problem before it starts.
 Contribute in January, convert in January.
 The taxable gain window shrinks from months to days.

 Check whether Form 8606 was filed for every year you made a non-deductible IRA contribution.
 If it was not, file retroactively.
 That form is the paper trail protecting your basis and the specific procedural step separating an expensive mistake from a clean conversion.